 In celebration of today’s 180gm vinyl reissues of Don’t Shoot Me I’m Only The Piano Player and Caribou (both remastered by Grammy Award winning mastering engineer Bob Ludwig) we offer ten things you may not have known about Elton’s 6th and 8th studio albums.

-- Don’t Shoot Me spent 89 weeks (that is nearly two years!) on the Billboard Top 200 album chart, holding at #1 for two weeks, and 42 weeks on the UK Album Chart (UKAC)…six of them at the top position.
+- Don’t Shoot Me... spent 89 weeks (nearly two years!) on the Billboard Top 200 album chart, holding at #1 for two weeks, and 42 weeks on the UK Album Chart (UKAC), six of them at the top position.

-- Don’t Shoot Me‘s first single, Crocodile Rock, reached #1 in the US and #5 in the UK.
+- Don’t Shoot Me‘s first single, Crocodile Rock, reached #1 in the US (Elton's first chart-topper in that country) and #5 in the UK.
 The follow-up, Daniel, peaked at #2 in the US and #4 in the UK.